-Performance outcomes Acceptable outcomes Applicant Response ecological impacts as a result of the system or as a result of increasing the cumulative effect of systems in the locality. accordance with the Design Guidelines set out in Section D7 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; or AO4.2 Where not in a sewerage scheme area, the proposed disposal system meets the requirements of Section 33 of the Environmental Protection Policy (Water) 1997 and the proposed on site effluent disposal system is designed in accordance with the Plumbing and Drainage Act (2002). proposed lots from these existing sewer mains as part of an operational works application and approval.
-No extensions to the existing sewerage infrastructure is required to facilitate the development.
-Stormwater quality PO5 AO5.1 Able to comply with AO5.1 Development is planned, designed, constructed and operated to avoid or minimise adverse impacts on stormwater quality in natural and developed catchments by: (a) achieving stormwater quality objectives; (b) protecting water environmental values; (c) maintaining waterway hydrology.
-A connection is provided from the premises to Council's drainage system; or AO5.2 An underground drainage system is constructed to convey stormwater from the premises to Council's drainage system in accordance with the Design Guidelines set out in Sections D4 and D5 of the Planning scheme policy SC5 - FNQROC Regional Development Manual.
-A stormwater drainage easement is provided adjacent the western site boundary and an open drain is located within the Dickson Street road reserve and to the east of the site.
-Stormwater from the subject site and proposed lots is able to be directed to this existing stormwater drainage system.
-AO5.3 Able to comply with AO5.3 A stormwater quality management plan is prepared, and provides for achievable stormwater A stormwater quality management plan is able to be addressed at the time of operational works
+Performance outcomes Acceptable outcomes Applicant Response systems in the locality.
+FNQROC Regional Development Manual; or AO4.2 Where not in a sewerage scheme area, the proposed disposal system meets the requirements of Section 33 of the Environmental Protection Policy (Water) 1997 and the proposed on site effluent disposal system is designed in accordance with the Plumbing and Drainage Act (2002).
+Stormwater quality PO5 Development is planned, designed, constructed and operated to avoid or minimise adverse impacts on stormwater quality in natural and developed catchments by: (a) achieving stormwater quality objectives; (b) protecting water environmental values; (c) maintaining waterway hydrology.
+AO5.1 A connection is provided from the premises to Council's drainage system; or AO5.2 An underground drainage system is constructed to convey stormwater from the premises to Council's drainage system in accordance with the Design Guidelines set out in Sections D4 and D5 of the Planning scheme policy SC5 - FNQROC Regional Development Manual.
+Complies with AO5.1 The lots have existing service connections, which would be retained as part of the development.
+AO5.3 A stormwater quality management plan is prepared, and provides for achievable stormwater quality treatment measures meeting design objectives listed in Table 9.4.5.3.b and Table Not applicable As no physical works are proposed, a stormwater quality management plan is not considered applicable.
+Douglas Shire Planning Schome 2018 Version 1.0

-Performance outcomes Acceptable outcomes Applicant Response quality treatment measures meeting design objectives listed in Table 9.4.5.3.b and Table 9.4.5.3.c , reflecting land use constraints, such as: application. (a) erosive, dispersive and/or saline soil types; (b) landscape features (including landform); (c) acid sulfate soil and management of nutrients of concern; (d) rainfall erosivity.
-AO5.4 Able to comply with AO5.4 Erosion and sediment control practices are designed, installed, constructed, monitored, maintained, and carried out in accordance with an erosion and sediment control plan.
-Erosion and sediment control practices are able to be design and addressed at the time of operational works application.
-AO5.5 Able to comply with AO5.5 Development incorporates stormwater flow control measures to achieve the design objectives set out in Error!
-Reference source not found. and REF Ref481152094 \h MERGEFORMAT Error!
+Performance outcomes Acceptable outcomes Applicant Response 9.4.5.3.c , reflecting land use constraints, such as: (a) erosive, dispersive and/or saline soil types; (b) landscape features (including landform); (c) acid sulfate soil and management of nutrients of concern; (d) rainfall erosivity.
+AO5.4 Not applicable Erosion and sediment control practices are designed, installed, constructed, monitored, maintained, and carried out in accordance with an erosion and sediment control plan.
+As no physical works are proposed erosion and sediment control practices are not considered applicable.
+AO5.5 Not applicable Development incorporates stormwater flow control measures to achieve the design objectives set out in Error!
+Reference source not found. and Error!
 Reference source not found., including management of frequent flows, peak flows, and construction phase hydrological impacts.
-Stormwater control measures are able to be designed and addressed at the time of operational works application.
+As no physical works are proposed, a stormwater quality management plan is not considered applicable.
 Note - Planning scheme policy SC5 - FNQROC Regional Development Manual provides guidance on soil and water control measures to meet the requirements of the Environmental Protection Act 1994.
-Note - During construction phases of development, contractors and builders are to have consideration in their work methods and site preparation for their environmental duty to protect
+Note - During construction phases of development, contractors and builders are to have consideration in their work methods and site preparation for their environmental duty to protect stormwater quality.
+Non-tidal artificial waterways